AI Coding

 • Java: Java continued to be used for AI applications requiring high performance and scalability, such as large-scale machine learning systems.

-• C++: C++ was used in AI coding where performance was critical, such as in gaming, robotics, and real-time systems.
+• C++: C++ was used in ai coding where performance was critical, such as in gaming, robotics, and real-time systems.

 The Growth in AI Code Production